The Strange Oeuvre of Coffin Joe, Part 1

 Marins from the Fantoma interviews, say goodbye to these

-So that gets us through the "Coffin Joe Trilogy" (really two-thirds and a bonus Marins film), but there's still plenty more to go.
-But what will we do now that we no longer have the consistently superior Fantoma (and in some cases, Synapse) transfers to cling to?
-Well, this post has started getting unwieldy in length and we've still got a long way to go, so to find out, stay tuned for Part 2...
+Well, that gets us through the "Coffin Joe Trilogy" (really two-thirds and a bonus Marins film), but there's still plenty more to go.
+But this post has started to get unwieldy in length and we've still got a lot of crazy movies to look at, so let's go ahead into Part 2...

 3 comments: